vkeenan/ai-gateway/README.md

 1. Open a terminal window in VS Code (Ctrl+Shift+`).
 1. Enter the command `make build` to create the scratch org and load the sample prompts.

-#### Edit Permission Set Mapping
+#### Add OpenAI Keys to External Credential

 1. From the VS Code terminal, enter the command `make open` to go to the scratch org setup page.
 2. Enter "named" in the Quick Find box and select Named Credentials.
 3. Click on the External Credentials tab.
 4. Click on the OpenAI item to edit its details.
-5. Click on down arrow in the Actions column next to `PromptEngineering` and select Edit.
+5. In the `Principals` section, click on the down arrow in the `Actions` column next to `PromptEngineering` and select Edit.
 6. Click Add on Authentication Parameters.
 7. Under Parameter 1, enter "apiKey" for the Name.
 8. Enter the OpenAI API key you generated in the previous section for the Value.
 9. Click Add on Authentication Parameters to add your organization id as the second parameter.
 10. Under Parameter 2, enter "Org" for the Name and enter your Organization ID for the Value.
-11. Click Save for Permission Set Mappings.
+11. Click Save for to update the external credentials Principals settings.

+#### Set Up Permissions for External Credential Principal

+The External Credential Principal is used to authenticate the external credential.
+You need to modify the `Prompt Engineering` permission set to gain permission to use it.

+1. In the Quick Find box, enter "permission" and select Permission Sets.
+2. Click on the `Prompt Engineering` permission set.
+3. Click on `External Credential Principal Access` on the right side of the screen.
+4. Click Edit.
+5. Select the `OpenAI - PromptEngineering` item and click Add.
+6. Click Save.

 Congratulations!
 You have completed the setup required to use the OpenAI API from within you Salesforce org, and your API key is safely stored in Salesforce.
 You are ready to start using the sample prompts.